4 Expert Forecasts for the Euro in 2020 All Predict the Same Thing

 3. Other Currencies

 The US dollar (USD) has a significant influence on the Euro.
 Generally, when the USD gets stronger, the Euro is relatively weaker and vice versa.
-With the USD expected by analysts to be weaker in 2020, it could boost a stronger then expected Euro performance.
+With the USD experiencing safe-haven buying in response to the coronavirus pandemic, the Euro will likely remain under selling pressure.

 EUR to USD Exchange Rate Calculator

 Most of the major banks agree the EURGBP cross rate could fall further in 2020.
 With all of the political issues around the UK exiting the Eurozone, there is still a lot of uncertainty and it looks like banks are taking a cautious approach to forecasting the EUR GBP.